ianmarquez/bright-assessment/README.md

 1. Go to `./backend/`
 2. Go to `./backend/sql/schema` by doing `cd ./backend/sql/schema`
+3. Create the `referralbuilder` database
-3. Copy the content of the schema folder and run it manually based on file name index. ie(001 first then 002...)
+4. Copy the content of the schema folder and run it manually based on file name index. ie(001 first then 002...)
-4. verify that the schema has been created by logging in to PostgreSQL connecting to localhost
+5. verify that the schema has been created by logging in to PostgreSQL connecting to localhost

 ### Caveats/Code Smells

-I have if you check the code, I have committed environment variables.
+If you check the code, I have committed environment variables.
 This is fine for the purpose of this exam as everything is being ran locally and I have no intention of pushing this into production.
 This was done to make the testing/running of this application as smooth as possible for the checkers.